 "His eyes lit up," Meyers says.
 "He had no idea anyone could make wine like that from his vineyard."

 As Duncan Arnot Meyers points out, vineyard owners have also been intrigued by new wines made from their more esoteric varieties.
 He recalls his first time pouring his Luchsinger Vineyard trousseau for its grower, Bernie Luchsinger.
 “His eyes lit up,” Meyers says.
 “He had no idea anyone could make wine like that from his vineyard.”
 (The site was originally planted to produce California Port.)
 Such insights, Meyers believes, are key to a sustainable long-term vision for California terroir.
 The willingness to work with these overlooked varieties, he believes, constitutes a new lens focused on the Californian landscape: “We have the potential to make great wines from previously overlooked sites.”

-This article first appeared in W&S June 2013.
+This story was featured in W&S August 2013.